Visiting the San Bernardo Islands

 Next find a bus heading to San Onofre.
-The ride will be about 2 hours and should cost around 20,000COP per person.
+The ride will be about 2 hours and should cost around 25,000COP per person.
 Buses are air-conditioned and comfortable.

 Once out at the San Onofre stop, you’ll find motorcycle taxis.
-Negotiate a fare to Rincon del Mar - it should cost between 8,000-10,000COP per person.
-You will literally get on the back of their bike, hold on to their shoulders and ride 20 minutes down dirt roads to the coast.
+Negotiate a fare to Rincon del Mar - it should cost around 10,000COP per person.
+You will literally get on the back of their bike, hold on to their shoulders and ride 30 minutes down dirt roads to the coast.
 If you’re lucky, you’ll get a helmet.
 They nonchalantly throw your luggage in front of them and balance it between themselves and the handlebars as they drive down the bumpy roads.
 Getting there is half the adventure!

 This was one place I have felt truly out of my comfort zone.
 Locals are not used to tourists so it feels very different from other tourist destinations.
 It was amazing to see a little village operating as it would have decades ago, not catering to the whims of travelers.
 However, once you make an effort with locals, they’re friendly to you as well.
 The kids run around all day, ask you your name curiously, and play games on the beach.

-I highly recommend the Mamallena hostel in Rincon.
-Arturo, the manager, is super helpful and nice.
-The rooms are very rustic, but comfortable (privates even have air conditioning!) and very cheap at 60,000COP for a private double or 20,000-25,000COP for a dorm bed.
+I highly recommend Mamallena hostel Rincon del Mar.
+The rooms are very rustic, but comfortable (privates even have air conditioning!) and very affordable at 80,000COP for a private single or double or 25,000-30,000COP for a dorm bed.